officialrajdeepsingh/awesome-nextjs/README.md

 - [Redux](https://redux.js.org/): Redux is an open-source JavaScript library for state managing tools.
 It is most commonly used with libraries such as React or Angular and helps build application user interfaces.
 - [Recoil](https://recoiljs.org/): Recoil is a state management library for React built by meta.
 - [Jotai](https://jotai.org/): Jotai, primitive and flexible state management library for Reactjs.
+- [React context](https://react.dev/learn/passing-data-deeply-with-context): React.createContext() is a React API allowing you to pass or share between react components.

 ## React UI Library